 “Is Helix really sequencing for $80?”
 And other great questions from our ASHG workshop

-Last week, Helix held a a workshop at ASHG 2017 where we spoke about our platform, our advanced approach to sequencing, and how members of the science community can work with us to bring the latest genetics research to consumers.
+At ASHG 2017, Helix held a a workshop where we spoke about our platform, our advanced approach to sequencing, and how members of the science community can work with us to bring the latest genetics research to consumers.
 Our panelists included:

 - Shannon Kieran MS LCGC MBA, Co-Founder and Head of Operations, Exploragen